Distributive laws for Lawvere theories: Monads in profunctors

-For monads in $\Prof\op$ we know can write $A$ and $B$ as $\phi S$ and $\phi{T}$ for some finitary monads $S$ and $T$ by Corollary~\ref{obvious}.
-Then by fullness of $\phi$ the distributive law $\sigma$ must be of the form $\bar{\lambda}$ for some distributive law of $S$ over $T$.
-Thus the composite $BA$ is isomorphic to $\phi{TS}$ thus is a \lt.
+\begin{prf} For monads in $\Prof\op$ we know can write $A$ and $B$ as $\phi S$ and $\phi{T}$ for some finitary monads $S$ and $T$ by Corollary~\ref{obvious}.
+Then by fullness of $\phi$ the 2-cell $\sigma$ giving the distributive law must be of the form $\phi(\lambda)$ for some natural transformation $\lambda: ST \Tra TS$; by faithfulness the axioms for $\lambda$ to be a distributive law follow from those for $\sigma$.
+Thus the composite $BA$ is isomorphic to $\phi(TS)$ thus is a \lt.
 The result for factorisation systems immediately follows, and that for monads in $\ProfMon\op$ follows in the same way \end{prf}

 Although we have now completed the equivalences, we include one further characterisation as we find it illuminating.
-It is well known that there are two canonical identity-on-objects functors relating \CAT\ and \PROF. Given a functor $C \tmap{F} D$ in $\CAT$ the two functors act as follows.
+It is well known that there are two canonical identity-on-objects pseudofunctors relating \Cat\ and \Prof. Given a functor $C \tmap{F} D$ in $\CAT$ the two functors act as follows.